How to Use Content from the Web Legally

-Recently, I've had a few issues with copyright violation of Modern Soapmaking articles, eBooks (included exclusively in Next Level), etc. It made me realize that many people don't know if they can or cannot use content found online.
+Recently, I've had a few issues with copyright violations of Modern Soapmaking articles, eBooks (included exclusively in our former Next Level group), etc. It made me realize that many people don't know if they can or cannot use the content found online.
 (Everyone I have had to contact has been great at removing copyrighted material, and I hope it stays that way.)

 I want to talk about this because it's something I've noticed in our industry in general, especially when it comes to fonts!
 (I'm a slight type geek.)

 Let's Dive In & Chat About The Basics of Using Content Legally

 The great thing about the internet is that it opens up the doors for a huge amount of information, media, and resources available.
 The downfall is that for some, digital content can cause confusion about what you can do with it legally and blurs the line of traditional copyright law.

 Let's go over what you can and can't do with the content you might find out there in the vast open sea of the world wide web:

 I found something interesting in or on someone else's website, blog, eBook, magazine, etc. May I quote it?

 Quote, yes.
 Copy, no. What's the difference, you might ask?